biobakery/biobakery_workflows/biobakery_workflows/workflows/wtx_wdl_readme.md

 ### Inputs

-The workflow has five required inputs and six optional inputs.
+The workflow has five required inputs and seven optional inputs.

 #### Required inputs
 The workflow requires five inputs for each run.